Booking Terms and Conditions: (Last modified 5th Feb 22)

 FUEL: 95/98 octane unleaded Mogas is preferred, but AvGas can be used when convenient.
 On a long flight it is much better to top-up with AvGas than to risk running low on the return flight to West Auckland.
 When possible a reserve of one hour's fuel should be maintained at all times.

-The ZK-CDL draws fuel from both tanks but pumps the excess back into the RH tank only.
+The aircraft draw fuel from both tanks but pump the excess back into the RH tank only.
 So if both tanks are full, the RH tank will overflow and quite a lot fuel tap (beside the pilot to make this easy to remember) so as to draw fuel